-(N) "Infiltrative surface" or "effective depth" or "flow depth" or "sidewall area" means the trench sidewallinfiltrative area below the distribution pipe where effluent may leach laterally into the soil through the trench sides and bottom.
-This area is in addition to the bottom area.
+(N) "Infiltrative area" means the infiltrative area below the distribution pipe where effluent may leach into the soil through the trench sides and bottom.
 Infiltrative area is expressed as square feet of infiltrative area per linear feet of trench.
 The depth between the pipe and the bottom of the trench is also referred to as "effective depth," or "flow depth."